Gilbert golf in the middle of a special season

 "I enjoy watching the maturity level that comes on later on especially on the golf course."

-Gilbert starts their run to a state title Friday, May 14, playing host to sectionals at Ames Country Club.
+Gilbert starts their run to a state title Friday, hosting sectionals at the Ames Country Club.

 Watch more local sports on Local 5's YouTube channel